samjulien/blog/_posts/2018-07-27-how-to-create-angular-apps-with-auth0-and-stackblitz.markdown

 If everything was set up correctly, we are going to be redirected to the [Universal Login page](https://auth0.com/docs/hosted-pages/login).
 As explained earlier, this login page is provided by Auth0 with batteries included.
 It powers not only the login but also the signup of new users into our application.
 If you have any existing user already, go ahead and log in; otherwise, sign up as a new user.

+> Alternatively, you may also sign up and log in with Google.

 <p style="text-align: center;">
   <img src="https://cdn.auth0.com/blog/create-secure-cloud-apps-with-auth0-and-stackblitz/7-hosted-login-page.png" alt="Auth0 Universal Login page">
 </p>

 An advantage of the Universal Login page is that it is part of the Auth0 domain, not StackBlitz or our Angular app.
-It lets us delegate the process of user authentication, including registration, to Auth0.
+It lets us delegate the process of user authentication, including registration, to Auth0 which makes it both convenient and secure.

-If you created a new user through the sign-up process, you will receive an email asking you to verify your email.
+Unless you signed up with Google, if you created a new user through the sign-up process, you will receive an email asking you to verify your email.
 There are tons of settings that we can tweak to customize the signup and login experience of our users, such as [requiring a username for registration](https://auth0.com/docs/connections/database/require-username).
 Feel free to check out the different options presented to you by Auth0 within the Dashboard and the [Auth0 documentation](https://auth0.com/docs).

 Once we signed up or logged in, we are taken back to our Angular app hosted at StackBlitz.
 Notice that the button in the jumbotron (the giant header at the top of the page) changed from `Login` to `Logout`, which means that we are authenticated.